 One trait of a good communicator is to never assume.
 However, you’re talking more about building a human connection.
 This is a fine line, between work and play, but we normally need to have a genuine trust or like with the person we do business with.
 Find the common ground.
 It might be sports, kids, a love of Disney or even a television show.
 This five minutes of small talk goes a long way into strengthening a relationship.

 Look in the mirror

 Pacing yourself with the person you are speaking with helps put that person at ease.
-I find it’s helpful to follow their body language, and match the speed of their words and the excitement in their voice.
-This tip can be used on conference calls, personal meetings or at networking events.
-Mirroring the person you are communicating with reduces barriers and leads to a more in depth communication.
+I find it is helpful to follow their body language and match the speed of their words and the excitement in their voice.
+This tip can be used for conference calls, personal meetings or at networking events.
+Mirroring the person you are communicating with reduces barriers and leads to a more in-depth communication.
 It’s always easier to communicate with someone when you walk next to them rather than ahead or behind them.

 When communicating via email, text, or social media, review the content for spelling errors, sentence structure, and flow before hitting the send button.
 Don’t let what you are trying to say get buried underneath poor grammar or bad spelling.
 The extra 30-seconds to review could remove confusion and, more importantly, keep the conversation going.
 If what you are sending is vital, have someone else read the content and take the time to ask yourself, what would I do if I received this information?